Primary and Secondary School of The Year

-This has included the provision of design and marketing expertise, and development of a fun careers event called ‘What’s My Line?’
+This included the provision of design and marketing expertise, and development of a fun careers event called ‘What’s My Job?’

 We also established a mentoring project where our 6th form student mentees themselves mentored students at Benchill Primary School, to help ease the transition from their last year in primary education to the start of high school.

 School of the Year is about building stronger relationships with our local schools and having the opportunity to test and pilot new initiatives, by listening and learning to the needs of the school.

 We have so far worked with five schools, most recently Saint Pauls High School and Button Lane Primary (extended to two years due to COVID restrictions).
 We are pleased to announce BW3 would like to continue to offer this opportunity and ask that schools apply.

 BW3 would be looking to work with the school to create and develop initiatives to support the school, as well as building a programme of support to be delivered by local businesses.

 Schools can apply in May to be the School of the Year for the following September.

 Applications are now open from Wythenshawe primary schools and high schools – click on link below .
 Closing date is 17 June 2022.

 - Foreign Language translation – BW3 members offered to translate the school prospectus and other written material that goes home with pupils to support the school’s diversity.
 We had volunteers offering translation in Polish, Italian, Arabic, Urdu, Kurdish, Akan/Twi-Fante, Ghana.